 Fit for Life

-The Relationship and Sex Education (RSE) curriculum at John Spence is built upon our school ethos of ‘Fit for Life’.
-We aim to help students to be physically, socially, and emotionally healthy.
-RSE is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health.
-RSE lessons equip children and young people with the information, skills and positive values to have safe, fulfilling relationships, to be confident with their sexuality and to take responsibility for their sexual health and mental and physical well-being
+The Relationships and Sex Education (RSE) curriculum at John Spence is built upon our school ethos of ‘Fit for Life’.
+We aim to help students become physically, socially, and emotionally healthy.
+RSE involves learning about the emotional, social, and physical aspects of growing up, relationships, sex, human sexuality, and sexual health.
+RSE lessons equip children and young people with the knowledge, skills, and positive values needed to build safe, fulfilling relationships, feel confident in their sexuality, and take responsibility for their sexual health and overall health well-being.

 Skills and Knowledge